-In parallel, ESA Saint-Luc has developed several common academic programmes with schools and universities in Belgium and abroad : a specialised masters’ programme in built Heritage and Interior Architecture with the LOCI faculty of the Catholic University of Louvain ; Masters programme in Comics – Publishing with the School of Art & Design at Kennesaw State University (Atlanta, USA) and the Higher Technical Institute of Audio-visual Professions (ISMA) in Cotonou, Benin.
+In parallel, ESA Saint-Luc has developed several common academic programmes with schools and universities in Belgium and abroad : a specialised masters’ programme in built Heritage and Interior Architecture with the LOCI faculty of the University of Louvain ; Masters programme in Comics – Publishing with the Free University of Brussels and the Higher Technical Institute of Audio-visual Professions (ISMA) in Cotonou, Benin.

-Finally, ESA Saint-Luc has organised a number of international workshops (Geneva, Naples, Lyon, Montreal, Paris, Versailles, Milan…), mobilising students from different specialisations.
+Finally, ESA Saint-Luc has organised a number of international workshops (Geneva, Naples, Lyon, Montreal, Paris, Versailles, Milan, Cap Haïtien…), mobilising students from different specialisations.

 It is up to both learners and teachers to engage in this transcultural field, to explore uncharted territory, to dare hybridisation.
 Internationalisation thus becomes a fertile ground for questioning and solutions, long-term alternative perspectives.
 Anything but the flavour of the day, internationalisation is a question of teaching practices and the relationship of our school with society.
 It also testifies of the evolution of modern thought, which seeks to be pluralist and multicultural.